alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

 **Unable to select device preset in Enroll devices menu:**
 - Click the **Device groups** option under the **Select how the device will be configured** step
-- If you do not see your organization name, contact WPS Staff for assistance with Device registration
+- If you do not see your organization's name, contact WPS Staff for assistance with Device registration

 **Unable to Log into ArborXR account:**
 - Verify Email address is correct for your VR setup *(If provided by WPS)*
 - Contact WPS for password assistance

 **I cannot add a device to my ArborXR account:**
-- In order to prevent access to devices outside of your organization all devices must be first assigned to your organization by WPS staff
+- In order to prevent access to devices outside of your organization all devices must first be assigned to your organization by WPS staff
 - Please reach out to WPS staff to have your headset moved to the appropriate group within ArborXR

-**Other applications can been installed on my headset:**
+**Other applications can be installed on my headset:**
 - Meta automatically installs some applications on all headsets by default
 - Follow the **Library Management** guide to hide or remove these applications if possible
 - Locking applications with a PIN number can prevent unauthorized access by users

 **WildXR and WildXRAutoPing are not installed:**
-- Depending on settings applied to your headsets, application installations may be windowed by day and time
+- Depending on settings applied to your headsets, application installations may be limited by day and time
 - Contact WPS staff for help if installations are needed sooner or if you are unsure when installations are scheduled

 **Unable to toggle off Passthrough:**